-Typical applications for a Delayline Detector are for example: Fermi surface mapping, band mapping, photoelectron diffraction measurements, and similar angular dispersion experiments as well as XPS, UPS, ESCA and AES and time resolved stroboscopic experiments.
+- Fermi surface mapping, band mapping, photoelectron diffraction measurements, and similar angular dispersion experiments in 2D mode - XPS, UPS, ESCA and AES in virtual channel mode - Stroboscopic experiments in 2D/time resolved mode

 3 Installation

 3.1 Initial Inspection

 Visual inspection of the system is required to ensure that no damage has occurred during shipping.
 Should there be any signs of damage, please contact your provider immediately.
 Please check the delivery according to the packing list (see Table 1) for completeness.